Originally aired Sunday, November 29, 2009 at 8:00 PM

 - Paul Wertheimer talks about the Task Force report to the City of Cincinnati which he worked on, the positive impact of this report on other crowd management issues around the world even today, and the need for a memorial marker for the victims at US Bank Arena.

 The special will also incorporate songs played by The Who during that night’s concert.
 The audio from that evening is only available as a bootleg called "Stampede."
 So, the music for the special will come from various The Who cd releases.
+Technical support for this special from Jim Nolan, Brian Powers, Kevin Rowinski, and Shake It Records.

 In the News (youtube.com)